 Business Development

 It’s time for associations to move from transactional revenue models to ecosystem-based value creation.
-In fact, it’s the most important shift associations can make today, says Teri Carden, COO of Insight Guide, an impact-driven software company founded in 2022.
+In fact, it’s the most important shift associations can make today, says Teri Carden, COO of Insight Guide, a technology company founded in 2022 to help associations generate new revenue through supplier and member engagement.

 “I’m talking about shifting the mindset from ‘What can my association sell to my members?’ to ‘How can my association create value exchanges across the entire industry?’”
 Carden tells PAR.